Interaction-induced chiral-transport inversion

-In this work, we focus on the impact of on-site repulsive interactions on the chiral dynamics in a bosonic square flux ladder.
-We find that the interaction can reverse the direction of the chiral flow starting from a localized initial state, though the interaction itself does not break the inversion symmetry.
-This result holds across various correlation regimes, persistent under the mean-field Bose-Einstein condensate (BEC) description as well as the fully quantum mechanical few-body calculations.
-In the mean-field regime, where the dynamics of the BEC is captured by the Gross-Pitaevskii (GP) equation, such an interaction-induced inversion of chiral transport (IIICT) is attributed to the interaction-induced dynamic population of the single-particle band with opposing chirality.
-Beyond the mean-field regime, we find that the chirality inversion also emerges in the two-body dynamics, using both the time-dependent density-matrix renormalization group (t-DMRG) and exact diagonalization (ED) analyses.
-Similar to the mean-field case, the occupation of scattering states with different chirality still contributes to the observed IIICT.
-In addition, we find that the transport of two-body bound state has a significant contribution to the IIICT.
+In this work, we theoretically study the impact of on-site repulsive interactions on the chiral transport of density distribution in a bosonic square flux ladder, inspired by an experimental work in which the chirality of the dynamics of a local two-particle initial state is shown to be switched on by interactions~\cite{tai2017microscopy}.
+The essential difference is that the many-body initial state is set as a superposition state here, rather than a direct product state studied previously.
+We find that the isotropic contact interaction counterintuitively reverses the direction of the chiral flow starting from a localized initial state.
+This result holds across various correlation regimes.
+In the mean-field regime, where the dynamics of the BEC is captured by the Gross-Pitaevskii (GP) equation, such an interaction-induced chiral-transport inversion (IICTI) is attributed to the interaction-induced dynamic population of the single-particle band with opposing chirality.
+Beyond the mean-field regime, we show that the chirality inversion also emerges in the few-body dynamics, using both the time-dependent density-matrix renormalization group (t-DMRG) and exact diagonalization (ED) analyses.
+Similar to the mean-field case, the occupation of scattering states with different chirality still contributes to the observed IICTI.
+But, intriguingly, the dynamic formation of two-body bound state with reversed chirality also has a significant contribution to the IICTI.
 This is corroborated by the evolution of the two-body correlation, which exhibits opposite chirality compared to single-particle transport.
+Our results reveal novel mechanisms under which chiral dynamics can be tuned by interactions, as well as the significance of correlation effects in quantum transport, }

 {\it Model.---} We concentrate on a square flux ladder, wherein a constant flux penetrates each square plaquette [see Fig.~\ref{fig:PD_MF}(a)].
 The Hamiltonian is expressed as $H=H_{0}+H_{\text{int}}$, where